 Yes I Am the scent you could find déjà vu.
 In it, there is a gourmand, egg-shell, whipped whites, slightly rum-y, sweet-dessert accord you already smelled in Cacharel Catch Me...(2014) done by perfumer Dominique Ropion of IFF then.
 As part of the olfactive DNA of the brand, it is in there.
 There is also behind the seeming innovative accord dubbed "Spicy Cremoso" made up of a milk accord, sandalwood and cardamom, a throwback reference fundamentally to Cacharel Eden (1994) signed by perfumer Jean Guichard of Givaudan.

 Ultimately however, the new fragrance is new, evolving its own path.
 It is one of those perfumes that make people flare up their nostrils ostensibly in public because its presence has to be acknowledged and evaluated, with a quivering nose.
 It is one of those scents that is a conversation starter on nice smells on the subway.
 The drydown is particularly captivating.
 The seamless blend sings in the air.
 It just needs time to fully show its personality.
-Its top notes are coherent with the whole composition rather than aimed at pouncing on you first and then fizzling down, a major issue in perfumery today when it becomes obsessed with just selling.
-There you have it, a new and qualitative jus.
+Its top notes are coherent with the whole composition rather than aimed at pouncing on you first and then fizzling down - a major issue in perfumery today when it becomes obsessed with just selling.
+There you have it, a new and qualitative jus - a logical offspring, but also a new being.